MIROC-DOC/model_description/draft/Hotta_pcldphys.md

 \tag{WB99.A6}
 $$

-The combination of the distribution, mass and velocity relationships yield a fall-speed ice water content relationship.
+The combination of the size distribution, mass and velocity relationships yield a fall-speed ice water content relationship.

-### Ice Fall Flux

 For a given ice content and temperature, $\Lambda_{\text {i}}$ can be calculated by integrating (A.2) across the particle size distribution (A.1).
 This gives the result that, for a given temperature, $\Lambda_{\text {i}}$ is proportional to the inverse cube root of the ice water content.